JonTron: JonTron

 On August 31, 2010, Jafari created a YouTube channel called JonTronShow.
 He stated that he chose the name JonTron because it was "reminiscent of technology" and that the show was originally going to be called JonTron 2.0.
 He uploaded a two-part review of the Nintendo 64 version of the game Daikatana, the first installment in his JonTron series.
 In each episode of JonTron, Jafari reviews singular games, as well as games of a particular theme, franchise, or genre.
 He is usually accompanied by his green-cheeked parakeet, Jacques, who speaks with a robotic voice.
 Jafari usually incorporates elements of sketch comedy into these episodes, to display his reactions to the video game that he is reviewing.
 According to Jafari, in an episode of the Internet gaming webseries Game Grumps, Jacques was originally to speak in a stereotypical jive voice, with Jafari's mouth being super-imposed onto the character's face, rather than his eyes glowing red whenever he talked.
-In his early days, he reviewed video games, showing fondness for Nintendo games and those developed by British game developer Rare mainly the games they made during the 90s, while being very critical of the games made since then like Star Fox Adventures and Banjo-Kazooie: Nuts & Bolts.
+In his early days, he reviewed video games, showing fondness for Nintendo games, as well as those developed by British game developer Rare, particularly their works from the 1990s, although expressing highly critical views surrounding their later titles, such as Star Fox Adventures and Banjo-Kazooie: Nuts & Bolts.
 Jafari has reviewed numerous video game adaptations of popular franchises, such as Hercules, Barbie, Home Alone, Star Wars and Conan the Barbarian, as well as relatively unknown games for the NES like Monster Party and Takeshi's Challenge.
 He has also reviewed various unlicensed games, particularly based on the Pokémon franchise, as well as the 1997 film Titanic and Disney films.
 In the latter, he observed China as being "farther away from U.S. jurisdiction, and much better at Disney bootlegging" and also remarked on unofficial online games based on the company's films.
 Jafari occasionally uploads skits, as well as film reviews.
 For his Halloween Specials, he reviewed the anthology horror television series Goosebumps and Are You Afraid of the Dark?.